guglielmopiasenti/js-campominato-grid/README.md

    2b.
 I set the number of bombs.
    2c.
 I establish the maximum score.
    2d.
 I establish a function to generate bombs.
+3. Bomb section
+   3a I control if player clicked a bomb
+   3b I set an if condition to control the click on the bomb